-In 1986, state agencies and political subdivisions of the State of North Dakota joined together to form the North Dakota Insurance Reserve Fund (NDIRF), a public entity risk pool currently operating as a common risk management and insurance program for the state and over 2,000 political subdivisions
+In 1986, state agencies and political subdivisions of the state of North Dakota joined together to form the North Dakota Insurance Reserve Fund (NDIRF), a public entity risk pool currently operating as a common risk management and insurance program for the state and over 2,000 political subdivisions.
 The School District pays an annual premium to NDIRF for its general liability, auto and inland marine coverage.
 The coverage by NDIRF is limited to losses of \$2,000,000 per occurrence.

 The School District also participates in the North Dakota Fire and Tornado Fund and the State Bonding Fund.
-The School District pays an annual premium to the Fire and Tornado Fund to cover property damage to buildings and personable property.
+The School District pays an annual premium to the Fire and Tornado Fund to cover property damage to buildings and personal property.
 Replacement cost coverage is provided by estimating replacement cost in consultation with the Fire and Tornado Fund.
 The Fire and Tornado Fund is reinsured by a third-party insurance carrier for losses in excess of \$2,000,000 per occurrence during a twelve-month period.

-The State Bonding Fund currently provides political subdivisions with blanket fidelity bond coverage in the amount of \$939,000 for its employees.
-The State Bonding Fund does not currently charge any premium for its coverage.
+The State Bonding Fund currently provides political subdivision with blanket fidelity bond coverage in the amount of \$745,000 for its employees.
+The State Bonding Fund does not currently charge any premium for this coverage.

-The School District participates in the North Dakota Workforce Safety & Insurance and purchases commercial insurance for employee health and boiler and machinery insurance.
+The School District participates in the North Dakota Workforce Safety & Insurance and purchases commercial insurance for employee health insurance.

 Settled claims resulting from these above risks have not exceeded insurance coverage in any of the past three fiscal years.

 The School District has elected to be self-insured and retain all risk for liabilities resulting from claims for unemployment benefits.
-During the year ended June 30, 2016, no claims had been filed for unemployment benefits and none are anticipated in the next fiscal year.
+During the year ended June 30, 2016, no claims were filed for unemployment benefits.